-Bunnell, a Republican, was the representative for Pennsylvania's 15th congressional district from 1887 to 1889.
+Bunnell was the representative for Pennsylvania’s 15th congressional district and was a Republican.
+He served from 1887 to 1889.

 From Jan 1873 to Mar 1889, Bunnell missed 217 of 750 roll call votes, which is 28.9%.
 This is on par with the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.